nitk-nest/NeST/docs/source/user/install.rst

 would like to use NeST.

-**Core dependencies** will be marked as bold and *Optional dependencies* will be maked in italics.
+**Core dependencies** will be marked as bold and *Optional dependencies* will be marked in italics.

 1. Ensure **iproute2** suite is installed with your kernel